BSC-ES/providentia/docs/source/FAQ.md

 ## Could not load the Qt platform plugin "xcb" on HPC

-When testing new machines and attempting to opening the dashboard for the first time, for example Grace and the operational runs machine, we encountered this error:
+When testing new machines, such as Grace and the operational runs machine, and attempting to open the dashboard for the first time we encountered this error:

 ```
 qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.